neo4j-field/ai-eval/README.md

 ```

 ## Confguration Notes
-Currently there is only two choices of retriever types:
+Currently these are the retriever types:

 - vectorRetriever
 - vectorCypherRetriever
+- text2CypherRetriever

 More types may be added in the future, or you can add types and contribute back to the codebase.